Lindsay Brewer Showcases Figure In Flirty Pink Top & Unzipped Jeans

-Race car driver Lindsay Brewer lit up her Instagram page with a series of photos that saw her scantily clad.
+Race car driver Lindsay Brewer lit up her Instagram page with a series of photos that saw her go scantily clad.
 She sported a flirty pink crop top with a pair of white jeans, which she wore unzipped while posing outdoors.

 Lindsay’s top had a plunging neckline with thin shoulder straps.
-The middle of the number was gathered and cinched with a string that was tired into a loopy bow.
+The middle of the number was gathered and cinched with a string that was tied into a loopy bow.

-The popular influencer’s jeans had a mid-rise waist, and they featured brown stitching.
+The popular influencer’s jeans had a mid-rise waist and featured brown stitching.

-Lindsay wore her hair parted on the side and down in loose waves, and she sported white polish on her fingernails.
+Lindsay wore her hair parted and down in loose waves.
+She sported white polish on her fingernails.

 For accessories, she went with a gold pendant necklace and a watch.

 In the first snap, the blond beauty hooked her thumb in a belt loop of her unzipped jeans, pulling them down to flaunt her lower abs.
-She stood with one hip cocked to the side with her other hand resting on her thigh.
+She stood with her hip cocked to the side with her right hand resting on her thigh.
 She tilted her head while smiling at the camera.
-The pose showed off her chest and flat tummy as well as her hourglass shape.
+The pose showed off her chest and flat tummy, as well as her hourglass shape.

 The lens caught Lindsay from a side view in the second photo.
 She arched her back and flaunted her round booty and trim midsection.
 The ends of her hair dangled near the small of her back, drawing the eye to her butt.
 She smiled as she held sections of her hair in one hand.
 The pose showed off her toned arms and shoulders.

 Lindsay faced the lens in the last picture.
-With an arched back, she hooked one thumb in a belt loop of her pants, which happened to zipped and fastened.
+With an arched back, she hooked one thumb in the belt loop of her pants, which were zipped and fastened.
 She looked away from the camera while wearing a smile.

 In the caption, she asked her followers to guess her favorite color.

-Most of her online audience seemed too distracted by her caption, as most of the comments came from fans who doled out the compliments.
+Most of her online audience seemed too distracted to respond to her caption, as most of the comments came from fans who doled out the compliments.

 “You are absolutely gorgeous Lindsay,” one admirer commented.